 The excellence, authenticity, and originality of these performances will also serve as models for future performances by students and provide a basis for developing informed and critical listening skills.

 Applied music students will be able to satisfactorily perform appropriate literature.

 Student ensembles will satisfactorily perform music at levels appropriate to the ensembles’ course descriptions.

-Students, particularly through the music theory curriculum, will understand and apply the musical elements of melody, harmony, and rhythm as evidenced in an evolving historical context.
+Students will understand and apply the musical elements of melody, harmony, and rhythm as evidenced in an evolving historical context.